Stephen D. Thorne: Naval career

 Upon graduation from the U.S. Naval Academy, Thorne entered flight training and received his aviator wings in December 1976.
 Following training in the F-4 Phantom, he joined Fighter Squadron 21 (VF-21) and deployed to the Western Pacific aboard the USS Ranger.
 After training at the U.S. Naval Test Pilot School in 1981, Thorne spent the next two years at Strike Aircraft Test at the Naval Air Test Center, Patuxent River, Maryland, flying mostly ordnance and weapons systems tests in the F-4 and A-7 Corsair II.
 He completed F-18 Hornet transition training in October 1984 and joined Strike Fighter Squadron 132 (VFA-132) aboard USS Coral Sea until departing for NASA.

 He accumulated over 2,500 flying hours and 200 carrier landings in approximately 30 different types of aircraft.

 Astronaut experience

 Following an unsuccessful application for NASA Astronaut Group 10, Thorne was selected as an astronaut candidate by NASA in June 1985 and in August, commenced a one-year training and evaluation program to qualify him for subsequent assignment as a pilot on future Space Shuttle flights.

-Thorne was killed in an aircraft accident of a stunt plane, in which he was a passenger, on May 24, 1986.
+Thorne was killed in an aircraft accident of a stunt plane, in which he was a passenger, on May 24, 1986, two months before his astronaut class graduated.
 The stunt plane crashed while performing maneuvers near Santa Fe, Texas, killing Thorne and NASA engineer James Simons.
 He is buried at Arlington National Cemetery.